There are a few samples that you see on this page which were created in the ConceptDraw DIAGRAM application by using the Rapid UML solution.

 Example: UML Sequence Diagram — Checking Process

-This diagram was created in ConceptDraw PRO using the UML Sequence Diagram library from the Rapid UML solution.
+This diagram was created in ConceptDraw DIAGRAM using the UML Sequence Diagram library from the Rapid UML solution.
 An experienced user spent 10 minutes creating this sample.

 When you want to take a well-earned break from work, a checking process needs to be performed.
 This map helps you create a formal checking process that can be used universally.

-ConceptDraw PRO and the Rapid UML solution found in the Universal Diagramming Area of ConceptDraw Solution Park are all you need to get started.
+ConceptDraw DIAGRAM and the Rapid UML solution found in the Universal Diagramming Area of ConceptDraw Solution Park are all you need to get started.
 Make sure both are installed on your computer.

 How to install

-Download and install ConceptDraw STORE and ConceptDraw PRO.
+Download and install ConceptDraw STORE and ConceptDraw DIAGRAM.
 Next install the “Rapid UML” solution using ConceptDraw STORE.

 To make sure that you are doing it all right, use the pre-designed symbols from the stencil libraries from the solution to make your drawings look smart and professional.
 Also, the pre-made examples from this solution can be used as drafts so your own drawings can be based on them.
 Using the samples, you can always change their structures, colors and data.